V & W Class destroyers played a vital part in evacuating the

 whole time during the attack.

-We were far from being out of trouble, for whilst we were taking
+We were far from being out of trouble, for while we were taking

 evasive action in the shallow waters off Dunkirk we must have hit the